-Activity Evidence that supports this approach Challenge number(s) addressed Nuffield Early Language Intervention (NELI) 3 Reception Children and 1 Y1 child.
-Three sessions per week.
-EEF (+6) The Nuffield Early Language Intervention (NELI) is a programme for children in Reception (4-5 years) which has been found to improve children's language and early literacy skills.
-The programme involves a trained teaching assistant 6 providing short small-group and individual teaching sessions to around 3-6 pupils for 20-weeks.
-Robust evaluations found NELI children made on average 3 months of additional progress in language.
-Nessy - For 20 children (Y1-5) in year groups for 20 minutes x 2 weekly (£300 per year) EEF (+6) Nessy programs are developed in collaboration with specialist teachers and the world's leading academic researchers.
+Colourful Semantics Speech, language and communication skills are crucial for the well-being, academic attainment and overall development of all Children and Young People (CYP).
+Approximately 1.4 million UK CYP have speech, language and communication needs (SLCN) - this can only have been exacerbated since COVID-19.
+These difficulties can have severe long term impacts on: Education Mental health and emotional well-being Employment prospects Life outcomes EEF (+6) Colourful semantics is a psycholinguistic approach that is often used to develop children's speech and writing abilities.
+The technique was developed by Alison Bryan and was first published in a case study [1997] with the child Alison was working with.
+Colourful Semantics has been described as "a theory that explains how people understand language".
+The basic idea behind colourful semantic analysis is simple: we can learn about what someone means when they use words or sentences simply by looking for patterns in their speech.
+6 Nessy - For 20 children (Y1-5) in year groups for 20 minutes x 2 weekly (£300 per year) EEF (+6) Nessy programs are developed in collaboration with specialist teachers and the world's leading academic researchers.
 Our programs are research-proven and designed to follow the Orton-Gillingham principles of structured, multi-sensory learning.
 Unlike the whole language approach, this works for all children, especially those with dyslexia.
-2, 3 Catch up Little Wandle Letters and sounds - Same day intervention - delivered by intervention teacher / ATA x 4 weekly EEF (+5) Research has concluded that fidelity to a single phonics approach via a validated scheme raises standards in reading from an earlier age.
+2, 3 Rapid Catch up Little Wandle Letters and sounds - Same day intervention - delivered by intervention teacher / ATA x 4 weekly EEF (+5) Research has concluded that fidelity to a single phonics approach via a validated scheme raises standards in reading from an earlier age.
 Little Wandle Letters and Sounds Revised has been developed by Wandle and Little Sutton Primary School and Wandle Learning Trust in partnership with other phonics and reading experts.
+The completed SSP has been built around the update (Letters and 1 & 2

+Sounds improving rates of progress 2021) and draws upon many schools' excellent practice, around the country.
+Little Wandle Letters and Sounds Revised also draws on the latest research into how children learn best to ensure learning stays in children's long-term memory and how best to enable children to apply their learning to become highly competent readers.
+Little Wandle - Daily Keep Up (SEND) EEF (+5) Research has concluded that fidelity to a single phonics approach via a validated scheme raises standards in reading from an earlier age.
+Little Wandle Letters and Sounds Revised has been developed by Wandle and Little Sutton Primary School and Wandle Learning Trust in partnership with other phonics and reading experts.
 The completed SSP has been built around the update (Letters and Sounds improving rates of progress 2021) and draws upon many schools' excellent practice, around the country.
 Little Wandle Letters and Sounds Revised also draws on the latest research into how children learn best to ensure learning stays in children's long-term memory and how best to enable children to apply their learning to become highly competent readers.
-1 & 2 Maths in EYFS / KS1 to be taught in Year groups to accelerate progress, Enabling the class teacher to focus on the year group objectives using a mastery approach (+4) 2, 3, 4 Fresh Start - Reading / comprehension intervention.
-EEF (+4) Fresh Start is a catch-up and intervention programme with proven results, for children still learning to read.
-It teaches pupils to read accurately and fluently with good comprehension, to spell correctly and compose their ideas for writing step-by-step.
-2, 3 Maths on the Move (£1170) EEF (+4) Maths on the Move is developed by teachers for teachers.
+1 & 2 Maths in EYFS / KS1 to be taught in Year groups to accelerate progress, Enabling the class teacher to focus on the year group objectives using a mastery approach (+4) 2, 3, 4 Maths on the Move (£1170) EEF (+4) Maths on the Move is developed by teachers for teachers.
 It is a unique and innovative programme that uses the concept of physically active learning to enhance children's confidence and attainment in maths 4